todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/examples/sample_upload/README.md

 1. Compile this example and upload the resulting `sample_upload.uf2` to the Computer
 2. Open `generate_sample_uf2.html` in a browser and use the interface to select some (16-bit mono) WAV file samples to upload.
 Use this page to generate a UF2 file containing the samples, and upload this to the Computer.

+Once uploaded,
+* Samples are played through both audio outputs
+* Knob Y + CV input 2 control the playback speed
+* if the switch is up, the samples are played in sequence
+* if the switch is in the middle position, the main knob + CV input 1 select which sample to play
+* if the switch is held down for two seconds, the Computer reboots into UF2 upload mode (no need to remove the Main Knob!)

 ## Shortcomings
-In the interests of providing a simple, minimal example, this code has various shortcomings that would be corrected in a real card.
-* The RP2040 firmware simply plays each uploaded WAV file in turn.
-Clearly, there are many more musically-interesting possibilities for samples.
-* Only 16-bit mono PCM WAV files are supported.
-All samples are played at 48kHz regardless of original sample rate.
-* Some assumptions about the WAV file are made - most notably, sample data within the WAV file must be 2-byte aligned.

-More fundamentally, the approach use here of leveraging the built-in RP2040 bootloader for sample upload has some limitations.
-In particular it is not possible to use this interface to query what samples are already uploaded, or what the size of the memory card is.
+Only 16-bit mono PCM WAV files are supported.
+More fundamentally, the approach use here of leveraging the built-in RP2040 bootloader for sample upload means that it not possible to use this interface to query what samples are already uploaded, or what the size of the memory card is.
 A more flexible approach (requiring somewhat more programming effort) would be to build into the RP2040 firmware a custom interface for uploading samples over USB and saving them to the flash memory.